-Join Jim Heid for an in-depth discussion in this video Organizing and managing photos, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Organizing and managing photos, part of Photography: First Steps.

 - Learning about photography also means learning about photography software.
 You'll want to learn how to use software to manage and organize your photos, to enhance and transform them, and to share them.
 This whole process, from organizing to editing to outputting, is often called the photographic workflow.
 Many programs have features that handle all three phases to one degree or another.
 There are free programs.
 Smartphones come with them, Apple includes one with Mac OS X, and so does Microsoft with Windows.
 One of these free apps is a great way to get started, but in time, you may want a more powerful program.